-Several additional costs related to the UCN source were not included in his request, such as: the cost of the moderator materials themselves (although some quantity is available from the previous RCNP source), the cost to construct the kicker, septum and beamline for UCN, and the cost of radiation shielding blocks (though some would be available from TRIUMF) and the remote handling system.
+Several additional costs related to the UCN source were not included in the Japanese funding request, those relating to implementation at TRIUMF: the cost to construct the kicker, septum and beamline for UCN, and the cost of radiation shielding blocks and the remote handling system.
 In the following section, we discuss these additional infrastructure items required to complete the project at TRIUMF.